IV-E Idaho Child Welfare Scholar Program

 - Must be a U.S. Citizen or a qualified alien, which can include a permanent resident, asylee under Section 208 and a refugee under Section 207.

-Applications will be accepted beginning January 3, 2017 until filled.
-Contact the Scholar Coordinator to determine if applications are still being accepted after February 24, 2017.
+- BSW and MSW Coeur d Alene, Twin Falls and Boise campus applications will be accepted beginning January 5, 2018.
+Contact the Scholar Coordinator to determine if applications are still being accepted after March 30, 2018.

 How to apply